Vyshnavi1215/Java-8-Intro/README.md

 What is a package??

-Package is a container, which is used to group together diffent classes that belong to general area, which would be like a name space.
+Package is a container, which is used to group together diffent classes that belong to general area.

-Now, what is a namespace?

-Namespace is the organised way of the symbols, names or any methods.

-Same word, same name, same method, same class can be used at two different contexts , but they couldbe differentiated based on their name space.